Link to Brentford High Street Project

 In an 1888 trade directory he is listed at 24 High Street Brentford and he remained at this address in the 1891 census, by when he was a brewer's manager with two more sons (RG12/1031 fol.
 31 page 3).
 24 High Street was part of the Royal Brewery.

-In1895 Henry was a District Councillor and was involved in the ceremony of laying the foundation stone for Brentford Public Baths on October 3rd. ('Brentford & Chiswick As It Was', photo 15).
+In 1895 Henry was a District Councillor and was involved in the ceremony of laying the foundation stone for Brentford Public Baths on October 3rd. ('Brentford & Chiswick As It Was', photo 15).
 Joseph Thomas Taylor, his brother and also a councillor, features in the same photo.
 Henry was a director of the Royal Brewery Co. at this time.

 He is also recorded as a councillor in 1896.

-Henry died on June 23rd 1899, aged 55 and was buried at South Ealing Cemetery.
+Henry died on January 23rd 1899, aged 55 and was buried at South Ealing Cemetery.
 The MI gives his residence as Fairford House, Brentford.

 His widow